ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part1.md

-#Part 1 : Setting up the project.
+##Part 1 : Setting up the project.

-##Introduction
+###Introduction

 In the first part of this tutorial I will show you can start using Google Maps Android API v2 in your Android application.
-The goal is to create a skeleton project that loads up a map using the new Google Map for Android API v2 as well as ActionBarsherlock.
+The goal is to create a skeleton project that

+-is capable of displaying a map using the new Google Map for Android API v2 -uses ActionBarsherlock.
+-can run on older versions of Android (2.x and up).

+###Google Maps Android API v2

 The new Google Maps Android API v2 is a vast improvement over the original one and comes with many new features.
 Not only does it really stand out from a UI perspective but also on an API level is the new Maps v2 library a "delight" for both end-users and developers.

-Before the Google Maps Android API v2 was released, developers were forced to embed a ```MapView``` component in a special type of Activity called a ```MapActivity```.
+Before the Google Maps Android API v2 was released, developers were forced to embed a `MapView` component in a special type of Activity called a `MapActivity`.

 When developers created map applications using the MapView component, you could immediately see a big difference between those applications and the Google Maps applications.
 Not only were the tiles of much higher quality in the Google Maps application, but subtle differences like auto-orienting street-names and labels that were present in the Google Maps application were not available in the MapView component.